SyntaxeQL/syntaxe/README.md

 ## Introduction 🧋

-_Syntaxe is data query library inspired by mongodb and graphql._
+_Syntaxe is a data query library inspired by mongodb and graphql._

 Syntaxe, with the help of a schema, can be used to perform any number of query operations on most types of data e.g. String, Object or Array.